zero-to-mastery/ztm-events/README.md

 ## Learn More

+The app is created using Next.js framework of React.

+To create a new component go to app/components.
+To create a new page:
+- create a new folder inside of app
+- give it a meaningful name (it should match the name of your page)
+- create a new page.jsx file inside of this folder where you can write the code for your new page.

-To learn more about Next.js, take a look at the following resources:
+### To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

+## Project structure
+You can take a look at the initial static structure of the website [here](https://whimsical.com/local-meetup-website-home-EdqpJVANGt1LRDcq52r1PD).

+For data storage and authentication we are using noSQL db from Firebase.

 ## Contributing

 Contributions are very welcome, please view the Code of Conduct.

-Add yourself to the List of Contributors and submit a pull request if you've contributed.

-Working on your first Pull Request?
-Learn how from this in-depth series: How to Contribute to an Open Source Project on GitHub.

-License
-This project is licensed under the MIT License - see the LICENSE.md file for details